gabricarte/gabricarte/README.md

 <h1 align="center">Hi 👋, I'm Gabi</h1>
 <h3 align="center">I'm a beginner developer from Brazil.</h3>

-- 🌱 I’m currently learning **Django** and working on some personal projects to practice my skills and would love to collaborate with others on open-source projects or learn from more experienced developers.
-I'm also interested in learning about front-end technologies and tools, so feel free to share any recommendations or resources with me!
+- 🌱 Currently, I'm dedicating my time to studying web development, with a focus on enhancing my skills in Django, JavaScript, and exploring key concepts related to scalability and security.
+In addition to my studies, I'm actively engaged in personal projects to apply and reinforce what I've learned.
+I'm open to collaborating on open-source projects and eager to learn from more experienced developers.
+I have a particular interest in front-end technologies and tools, so please feel free to share any recommendations or resources with me!

 - 📫 How to reach me **gabiads0@gmail.com**